AA0100000101000001/Omnitrix-Test-Files/README.md

 - [x] Power reduction code
 - [x] Make Schematic using EasyEDA
 - [x] Rewrite code to use GPIO interrupts
 - [x] Add config file for pin selection
-- [ ] Add Default Demo mode
+- [ ] Add support for ESP32-S3 Development Board
+- [ ] Use multiple inputs to wake up from deep sleep (ext1)
+- [ ] Power reduction code for LCD display
 - [ ] Check current consumption
-- [ ] Add support for ESP32-S3 Development Board
 - [ ] Make PCB for ESP32-S3-LCD-1.28 1.27mm headers to 2.54mm
 - [ ] Find cheaper component for sound or use passive buzzer
-- [ ] Make rotary encoder mechanism with micro switches
+- [ ] Make rotary encoder mechanism
 - [ ] RGB LEDs
 - [ ] Only enable GPIO outputs (LEDs) at the last moment
-- [ ] Use multiple inputs to wake up from deep sleep (ext1)
 - [ ] Make PCB that has RGB LEDs, micro switches and speaker for ESP32-S3-LCD-1.28
-- [ ] Power reduction code for LCD display
 - [ ] Test LiPo battery with the board
 - [ ] Reduce size and memory usage of program sketch
 - [ ] Test operation when all Serial.println are removed
 - [ ] Create the rest of the mechanisms using a CAD program

 # Future Plans:
+- [ ] Add Default Demo mode
 - [ ] Create Omnitrix graphics for GC9A01 driver that uses library commands for animation
 - [ ] Make PCB for multiple RGB LEDs
 - [ ] Test current for LED PCB